Ethnicity and the ethnicity pay gap

 Inclusive recruitment

-Our new skills-based assessment framework and technical tests, introduced in 2024, ensure a consistent, inclusive, and bias-free process that evaluates talent based on capability and merit.
+Our skills-based assessment framework and technical tests implemented across PA ensure a consistent, inclusive, and bias-free process that evaluates talent based on capability and merit.

 Onboarding for success